Results 1 to 10 of 82

 I remember watching heavydutysg135's video series on honing.
 One of the first things he said was most razors guys sent to him because they were unable to get them sharp themselves had an inadequate bevel set.
 It is a nice write up Glen.
 Very useful for new honers.

 Also + 1 on the 1k Chosera.
-After Lynn and Dylan posted about how great they were I took the plunge and glad I did.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+After Lynn and Dylan posted about how great they were I took the plunge and glad I did.Be careful how you treat people on your way up, you may meet them again on your way back down.

 03-06-2011, 05:23 PM #6